onpointtech/agency-portal-v2/README.md

 `cd agency-portal`

+### Install Node

+You may get the installer from `https://nodejs.org/en/download/`

+### Install Angular

+Open the terminal and do:
+`npm install -g @angular/cli`

+### Install the Angular Node Modules Needed
-Install the node modules
+To install the node modules, open the `agency-portal-v2` folder

 `npm install`

-Once done, you can try out the angular app by doing
+Once done, everything is supposed to work, you can try out the angular app by doing

 `ng serve --port 8080`

 And then opening your browser on `localhost:8080`

+### Install Java
+You may get the installer from `https://www.oracle.com/technetwork/java/javase/downloads/index.html`

+### Install Eclipse
+You may get the installer from `https://www.eclipse.org/downloads/packages/release/2019-06/r/eclipse-ide-java-developers`

 ## How to develop the agency portal angular app